Which Pro Screenwriting Software To Choose

 Closing thoughts

 One piece of screenwriting software I didn’t mention is Arc Studio, which we’ve reviewed here.
-It has some excellent features and innovative ideas as well, so check it out.
+It also has some excellent features and innovative ideas, so check it out.

 I hope you found this review helpful.
-If you’ve got any comments or questions, leave a comment below.
+If you have any comments or questions, please leave a comment below.

 Grant Harvey is a freelance writer, screenwriter, and filmmaker based out of Los Angeles.
 When he’s not working on his own feature-length screenplays and television pilots, Grant uses his passion and experience in film and videography to help others learn the tools, strategies, and equipment needed to create high-quality videos as a filmmaker of any skill level.